lucashudson-eng/sanbot-ros/README.md

 Two Android applications are provided to interface with the Sanbot robot:

 1. **Sanbot_OpenSDK20191118**: Official example app from [Sanbot's Developer Center](http://blue.sanbotcloud.com:98/dev/docs/robot.html) showcasing all robot functionalities.
-2. **Sanbot_OpenSDK_MQTT**: Custom version adapted for MQTT communication, designed to work with this ROS package.
+2. **Sanbot_Ros_Bridge**: Custom version adapted for MQTT and RTMP communication, designed to be a bridge for this ROS package.

 ### :electric_plug: Connection Setup